 Dr. Riordan received an MBA and a Ph.D. in Organizational Behavior from Georgia State University.
 She earned her bachelor’s degree in Textile Engineering (now called Materials Science Engineering) from the Georgia Institute of Technology.

-Dr. Riordan is married to Robert (Bob) D. Gatewood, Ph.D., author of Human Resource Selection (eighth edition) and professor emeritus at the University of Georgia.
-They have two teenagers, Mikaela and Mason, and an Olde English Bulldogge named Georgia.
-Dr. Riordan enjoys running, biking, lifting weights and reading.
-She received her Ph.D. in organizational behavior and M.B.A. from Georgia State University and a bachelor’s degree in textile engineering (now called materials science and engineering) from the Georgia Institute of Technology.
+Dr. Riordan is married to Robert D. Gatewood, Ph.D., author of Human Resource Selection (9th ed.) and professor emeritus at the University of Georgia.
+They have two twenty-somethings making their way in the world, and an Olde English Bulldogge named Georgia, who is the queen of the household.
+Dr. Riordan enjoys biking and reading, and she has perfected the art of smoothie-making.

 Connect with Dr. Riordan on LinkedIn and Twitter @chris_m_riordan.